apryakhin/legion.stanford.edu/profiling.md

 {% highlight bash %}
 cd legion_prof
 python -m SimpleHTTPServer
-or
+# or
 python3 -m http.server
 {% endhighlight %}

 and load your page on `localhost:8000` from your browser.

-If you want to use Chrome on local profiles, launch Chrome with `chrome --allow-file-access-from-files` from the terminal.
+Alternatively, if you want to use Chrome on local profiles, launch Chrome with `chrome --allow-file-access-from-files` from the terminal.
 Note that you will need to completely close Chrome before doing this.